-- 1. Rice to be recognized in a controlled way.
-Because there are fiten more questions than there is time for in a questioning period, participants often feel the need to compete with one another to be recognized.
+- 1. Rise to be recognized in a controlled way.
+Because there are often more questions than there is time for in a questioning period, participants often feel the need to compete with one another to be recognized.
 As a result, they may literally leap out of their seats when the P.O. calls for questions, often scattering papers or even upsetting their desk.
 A good P.O. should address this and make efforts to curtail it, but members should take the initiative and maintain their poise, keeping their roles as members of the United States Congress in mind. - 2.
 Directly address questions to the speaker.
-When recognized by the P.O., a speaker should not immediately launch into his question; instead, he should first thank the P.O. (a single "Thank you" suffice) and then directly address his question to the speaker, beginning his question with a litle, such as "Senator . . ." or "Representative Smith . . . " This helps participants remain calm and appear professional. - 3.
-Remain starting until the speaker has completed leg inswer.

-Many questioners immediately sit down in it like the waiting for a reply; suggests a lack of interest in the answer and is a sign of disrespect to the chamber.
+When recognized by the P.O., a speaker should not immediately launch into his question; instead, he should first thank the P.O. (a simple "Thank you" will suffice) and then directly address his question to the speaker, beginning his question with a title, such as "Senator . . ." or "Representative Smith . . . " This helps participants remain calm and appear professional. - 3.
+Remain standing until the speaker has completed her answer.
+Many questioners immediately sit down, without waiting for a reply; this suggests a lack of interest in the answer and is a sign of disrespect to the chamber.